 In 1865, General Gurko Lanen is dictator of "Lichtenburg" in the Balkans.
 Rightful ruler Zona hopes to get aid from Napoleon III of France.
 The visiting Count of Monte Cristo falls for Zona...

-A film adaptation of the classic Alexandre Dumas novel.
-Edmond Dantes is falsely accused by those jealous of his good fortune, and is sentenced to spend the rest of his life in the ...
+A TV mini-series adaptation of the classic Alexandre Dumas novel.
+Edmond Dantes is falsely accused by those jealous of his good fortune, and is sentenced to spend the rest of his life in ...
 See full summary »

 In 1865, General Gurko Lanen is dictator of "Lichtenburg" in the Balkans.
 Rightful ruler Zona hopes to get aid from Napoleon III of France.
 The visiting Count of Monte Cristo falls for Zona and undertakes to help her, masquerading as a foppish banker and a masked freedom fighter.
 The rest is rapid-fire intrigue and derring-do.Written by

 Rod Crawford <email@example.com>